 Grindavík in winter

 Grindavík can easily be visited in winter.
-The roads very seldomly get closed due to weather and the restaurants stay open.
+The roads very seldom get closed due to weather and the restaurants stay open.
 The Blue Lagoon is open all year round and the natural sights are, maybe not surprisingly, still there no matter the season.
 Grindavík is definitely a good stop to make in winter and the small fishing village is a great location to head out from on a winter night’s Northern Lights hunt.

 Interesting places near Grindavík